vxq/js/README.md

 # `vxq/js#goto`

-The purpose of this branch is to implement the .goTo() method for flatland.Units, allowing them to thrust their way towards a target.
+The purpose of this branch is to implement the .goTo() method for `flatland.Units`, allowing them to thrust their way towards a target.
-FlatCanvasRenderer will need to gain the ability to accept clicks to order some unit around.
+`FlatCanvasRenderer` will need to gain the ability to accept clicks to order some unit around.
 Initially we may simply use the first unit -- and highlight it in green.
+We may also want to extend the `VXQ.Agent` interface with an array of known waypoints.

 ---